-Although our product launch process may vary by market, we generally introduce new products to our sales force and consumers in all markets where the products are registered, through limited-time offers.
-The limited-time offers typically generate significant activity and a high level of purchasing, which may result in a higher than normal increase in revenue during the quarter of the limited-time offer and skew year-over-year and sequential comparisons.
-We believe our product launch process also attracts new people to our business, driving growth in our Sales Leaders and Actives through increased consumer trial.
-For example, limited-time offers of our ageLOC TR90 weight management and body shaping system in the second half of 2013 generated significant revenue.
-We currently plan to introduce additional products through limited-time offers in 2015 and 2016, including ageLOC Youth and ageLOC Me.
+Although our product launch process may vary by market and by product, we generally launch key products in a market by first previewing them to key Sales Leaders.
+We then introduce the products to our sales force and consumers through limited-time offers.
+Limited-time offers typically generate significant activity and a high level of purchasing, which often results in a higher-than-normal increase in revenue during the quarter and often skews year-over-year and sequential comparisons.
+We believe our product launch process also attracts new people to our business, helping drive growth in our Sales Leaders and Actives through increased consumer trial.

-We may experience difficulty effectively managing growth associated with these limited-time offers and may face increased risk of improper sales force activities.
-In addition, the size and condensed schedule of these product launches increase pressure on our supply chain.
-If we are unable to accurately forecast sales levels in each market, obtain sufficient ingredients or produce a sufficient supply to meet demand, we may incur higher expedited shipping costs and we may temporarily run out of stock of certain products, which could negatively impact the enthusiasm of our sales force and consumers.
-Conversely, if demand does not meet our expectations for a product launch or if we change our planned initiatives or launch strategies, we could incur inventory write-downs.
+We may experience difficulty effectively managing growth associated with these limited-time offers and may face increased risk of improper sales force activities and related government scrutiny.
+In addition, the size and condensed schedule of these product launches increases pressure on our supply chain and order processing systems.
+If we are unable to accurately forecast sales levels in each market for product launches or ongoing product sales, obtain sufficient ingredients or produce a sufficient supply to meet demand, we may incur higher expedited shipping costs and we may temporarily run out of stock of certain products, which could negatively impact the enthusiasm of our sales force and consumers.
+Conversely, if demand does not meet our expectations for a product launch or ongoing product sales or if we change our planned launch strategies or initiatives, we could incur inventory write-downs.
 For example, given heightened media and regulatory scrutiny in Mainland China and the voluntary measures we took in that market, we adjusted our 2014 product launch plans.
-This change in plans resulted in a \$50 million writedown of estimated surplus inventory, primarily in Mainland China, during the second guarter of 2014.
-In addition, our order processing systems could have difficulties handling the high volume of orders generated by limited-time offers.
+This change in plans resulted in a \$50.0 million write-down of estimated surplus inventory, primarily in Mainland China, during the second quarter of 2014.
+We similarly incurred a \$37.9 million write-down of estimated surplus inventory in the Greater China region in the third quarter of 2015 due to reduced expectations for future product sales.
+Any additional write-down of inventory in any of our markets would negatively impact our gross margins.
 Although our previous limited-time offers have not materially affected our product return rate, these events may increase our product return rate in the future.
+If we fail to effectively forecast or manage our supply chain and information systems in the product launch process or for ongoing product sales, our reputation and profitability could be negatively impacted.